Welcome to GIS Application Development

 All required elements should be present.
 Project reports should be properly linked to your Penn State personal home page.

-Project reports must be published in your Penn State Web space by the assigned due date.
+Project reports must be submitted to Canvas by the assigned due date.
 Contact the instructor if you need extra time.
 Most activity deliverables are due on Tuesdays, one week from the start of the assignment (refer to the course calendar for the exact schedule).
 Please make every effort to submit your deliverables on time.

 - Creativity: 10%